GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Experiments

-\stitle{Evaluation Metrics.} Following prior work~\cite{wang2025precise}, we employ two primary metrics: (1) \textbf{CLIP Score (CS)}~\cite{radford2021learning} measures erasure effectiveness, where lower scores reflect better removal of target concepts from prompts; (2) \textbf{Fréchet Inception Distance (FID)}~\cite{heusel2017gans} assesses prior preservation, with lower values indicating better preservation of non-target concepts.
+\stitle{Evaluation Metrics.} Following prior work~\cite{wang2025precise,li2025speed}, we employ two primary metrics: (1) \textbf{CLIP Score (CS)}~\cite{radford2021learning} measures erasure effectiveness, where lower scores reflect better removal of target concepts from prompts; (2) \textbf{Fréchet Inception Distance (FID)}~\cite{heusel2017gans} assesses prior preservation, with lower values indicating better preservation of non-target concepts.

-\stitle{Evaluation Data.} We adopt the evaluation protocol from~\cite{wang2025precise}, assessing methods on 80 instance templates, 30 art style templates, and 25 celebrity templates.
+\stitle{Evaluation Data.} We adopt the evaluation protocol from~\cite{wang2025precise}, assessing methods on 80 instance templates and 30 art style templates.
 For each template and concept, we generate 10 images for evaluation.
-Additional implementation details are provided in Appendix.
+More comprehensive visualizations covering an extended evaluation range are provided in the supplementary material.

-\subsection{Single and Multi-target Concept Erasure}
+\subsection{Single and Multi-Target Concept Erasure}

 We evaluated GrOCE's ability to precisely remove specific concepts while preserving unrelated content across increasingly complex erasure scenarios.
 Table~\ref{tab:targetconcept} presents quantitative results for single-target erasure tasks (Snoopy), dual-target erasure tasks (Snoopy $\&$ Mickey) and triple-target erasure tasks (Snoopy, Mickey $\&$ Spongebob), where the best and second-best results are marked in bold and underlined, respectively.
 Our GrOCE consistently achieves the lowest CS scores across all erasure scenarios, demonstrating superior concept removal effectiveness.